YutongHouGitHub/yutonghou/contents/experience.md

 ### **Project Leader**
 **May 2025 – present | Key Laboratory of Thermo-Fluid Science and Engineering of Ministry of Education**
 Research on Integrated Regulation Strategies for Non-Uniform Thermal Stress Distribution in Next-Generation High-Temperature Molten Salt Tower Receivers
+Funded by the Ministry of Education of China with a grant of RMB 8,000.